-- c.
-Collaboration (30 points) - Briefly describe the applicant agency's current relationship with Managed Care Organizations.
-Briefly describe how the applicant agency plans to assist clients in accessing MCO benefits they are eligible for (example: care coordination programs, transportation, cribettes, car seats, infant supplies). - Briefly describe how the applicant agency's program will coordinate with inpatient and outpatient maternal/child health care providers in the applicant agency's geographic area to assist the applicant agency's clients in meeting their desired health outcomes. - iii.
-Describe how the applicant agency participates in local cross-system or crosssector referrals to support timely access to requested health or social services or supports that are outside of the scope of the program or not otherwise provided at the applicant agency.
-Provide at least 1 example of a successful, closed-loop referral in the past year related to a birthing family. - d.
-Participant Recruitment & Outreach (10 points) - describe how applicant agency will provide outreach to the community to ensure birthing families are aware of navigation services available. - Describe how the applicant agency partners with community assets in the applicant agency's service area (such as community-based organizations, faithbased institutions, healthcare providers, health departments, daycares, libraries, Family & Community Resource Centers, community collaborations, and local businesses) who serve birthing families to assist with client recruitment and outreach.
-Provide at least 1 example of this type of partnership.
+b.
+Collaboration (30 points)

+- Briefly describe the applicant agency's current relationship with Managed Care Organizations.
+Include how the applicant agency plans to assist clients in accessing MCO value-added benefits they are eligible for (example: care coordination programs, transportation, cribettes, car seats, infant supplies). - Describe the applicant agency's current relationship with the Family Connects Chicago program.
+Describe how the applicant agency plans to ensure

+- collaboration between BBO-N and Family Connects to promote optimum birth outcomes for families in Chicago. - iii.
+Describe how the applicant agency participates in local cross-system or cross-sector referrals to support timely access to commonly requested health or social services or supports that are outside of the scope of the program or not otherwise provided at the applicant agency.
+Include common supports requested by your community.
+Provide at least 1 example of a successful, closed-loop referral in the past year related to a birthing family. - c.
+Participant Recruitment & Outreach (10 points) - Describe how applicant agency will provide outreach to the community to ensure birthing families are aware of navigation services available. - ii.
+Describe how the applicant agency partners with community assets in the applicant agency's service area (such as community-based organizations, faith-based institutions, healthcare providers, health departments, daycares, libraries, Family & Community Resource Centers, community collaborations, and local businesses) who serve birthing families to assist with client recruitment and outreach.
+Provide at least 1 example of this type of partnership and how those partnerships have enhanced services or service access. - d.
+Quality Assurance and Quality Improvement (10 points) - Describe the applicant agency's quality assurance process and oversight to ensure compliance with stated programmatic design and achievement of NOFO